Panagia Trypiti

+The inside of the Church of Panagia Trypiti in the rock; a religious icon of Panagia is visible in the background.

 Panagia Trypiti (Παναγία Τρυπητή) is a historic sacred shrine of Theotokos in the town of Aigio, Greece.
 It is one of the most important Orthodox shrines of pilgrimage in Greece.
 The shrine is dedicated to the Mother of God of the Life-giving Spring.
 It is built on a steep cliff almost 30 meters high, near to sea.
 The many and impressive miracles which occur through the intercessions of the Virgin Mother have consecrated the church in the conscience of the faithful as a national shrine.
 Thousands of believers, from all over Greece, arrive at Aigio on Bright Friday every year, to get Panagia's grace and to get Her blessing.
 In the 14th volume of the French monthly magazine Revue des deux Mondes of the year 1876 it is mentioned that it was a big fest for the people of Aeghion "grande fête locale à Aigion ...
 Dès le matin, tous les habitans, hommes, femmes, enfans, s'y rendent en pèlerinage; puis tous reviennent ensemble au milieu des fusillades et des détonations des varellota (petit baril)".
 It even mentions the use of firecrackers that day.
 This day every year there is a procession of the Holy Icon through the streets of Aigio and it is an official religious holiday (recognized as an official holiday by a Royal decree of 8 May 1933).
 The name Trypiti comes from the Greek word tripa (Τρύπα) meaning hole, cave, because the miraculous icon of Panagia was found in a hole in the rock.
 In the narthex of the church (which is on the ground floor) there is a spring of water (Αγίασμα).The faithful drink this water as a blessing since it is believed that it works miraculous cures.